miklevin/MikeLev.in/_posts/2022-05-01-activating-all-my-registered-domains.md

 headline: Organizing My Domains with Scripts and Google Analytics
 description: I have taken the initiative to activate all of my registered domains, creating scripts to help me organize them.
 I have created a sites.txt file, an edit.sh file, and have gone to Google Analytics to get new GA-4 codes.
 I have also moved content from one website to another, and made mikelevinseo.com its own site.
 Read this blog post to learn how I organized my domains and content!
 keywords: Domains, Scripts, sites.txt, edit.sh, Google Analytics, GA-4 codes, Website, Folders, Journals, Jupyter Notebook, .py file, Git, List, Repos, Content, mikelevinseo.com, PythonicAlly.com
-categories: jupyter, google, git, python
+categories: google, git, python, jupyter
 permalink: /blog/activating-all-my-registered-domains/
 layout: post
 group: blog